alexjab/emberbase/README.md

 ####Emberbase
 `new Emberbase (url [String][Mandatory]) [Mandatory]`

 Construct the Emberbase client object with the URL of your application as parameter.
-The URL must the form of `http://host:port/<route>`, where `route` is a route you created with your server (see example above).
+The URL must the form of `http://host:port/<route>`, where `route` is a route you created from the interface.

 ####Emberbase.set
 `Emberbase.set (data [JSON][Mandatory])`